-The substitute specifies that any water system that serves a charitable or benevolent organization that does not regularly serve an average of 100 people or more at least 60 days out of the year and does not serve a school or day-care facility will be exempt from all rules relating to well construction except those applying to multifamily wells unless it is determined to present a threat to groundwater or public health.
+Water systems that serve charitable or benevolent organizations that do not regularly serve an average of 100 persons or more for at least 60 days of the year and that are not used for a school or day-care are exempt from well construction rules unless the system is a threat to groundwater or public health.
+Such wells are not exempt from certain rules applicable to multi-family wells.
+The act lists certain actions that a well owner must take in the event of certain coliform contamination violations.